minska-br/recipe-web-scraping/README.md

 After install step we have three options related with the running process:

 ### Development mode
-This case should be used during the development, after each save files command will restart the project server with the new code.
+This case should be used during development time, after each command to save files the project server will restart with the new code.

 ```
 npm run start:dev
 ```

 ### Stage mode
-Out of the development process people can test the requests and analise the logs without the necessity to change files.
+Outside of the development process, this mode is meant for people who want to test requests and analyze logs without having to change files.

 ```
 npm run start
 ```

-_Obs: On this way, changing and saving files doesn't restart the server_
+_Obs: This way, changing and saving the files will not restart the server with the latest updates.
+To do this, restart the server manually or use development mode._

 ### Production mode
-Running mode for production environment, this script will remove the ```/build``` directory and creates a new one with all the transpiled files.
+This is the execution mode aimed at the production environment, it will generate a set of optimized files so that the server doesn't suffer from impaired memory performance.

 ```
 npm run start:prod
 ```

+This script will remove the ```/build``` directory and creates a new one with all the transpiled files.

 ## Api documentation